Jeimmy07/Jeimmy07/README.md

 --->
 <!---
 Instructions
-1. create a comment for the title
+1. creade a subtitle for your interests
-2. Make the text "hi i am @Jeimmy07" as a mark down title
+2. Add more interests (at least two more)
-3. create a comment for the body
+3. Add a new subtitle for learning
+4. Inside your learning subtitle list with bullets github and markdown lenguage
+5. Add comments for each section
 --->